Kizovani/CryptWolf/README.md

         Click on the "Destination Directory" button and choose the folder where you want the encrypted files to be saved.

     Choose Key Length:
         Use the "Key Length" dropdown to select the desired key length.
+Default is 256 bits

     Select Encryption Key Method:
-        Enter a password in the password field to derive an encryption key or Check the "Use Key File" checkbox and select an existing key file to use for encryption or Let CryptWolf generate a new key.
+        Enter a password in the password field to derive an encryption key or Check the "Use Key File" checkbox and select an existing key file to use for encryption or let CryptWolf generate a new key by not selecting one, where after performing the next step you will then be prompted for directory to save your key file to.

-    Save Key File (Optional):
-        If a new key is generated, choose to save it by checking the "Save Key File" checkbox.

-    Start Encryption:
-        Click the "Encrypt" button to begin encrypting the files in the source directory.
-Monitor progress using the progress bar.
+    Encrypt!

 Steps to Decrypt Files